Evelyn Cecil, 1st Baron Rockley: Early life and career

 Cecil was a director of the London and South Western Railway company.
 He was the chairman of various investment trust companies and deputy chairman of the Clerical, Medical and General Life Assurance Society.

+Political career

 Cecil served as a Member of Parliament from 1898 to 1929 and was appointed a Knight Grand Cross of the Order of the British Empire (GBE) in the 1922 New Year Honours.
 He was raised to the Peerage on 11 January 1934 as Baron Rockley, of Lytchett Heath, in the County of Dorset.